bruce-hill/bb/README.md

 `bb` (bitty browser) is a TUI console file browser that is:

-- Extremely lightweight (currently around 1.4K lines of code)
+- Extremely lightweight (under 2k lines of code)
 - Highly interoperable with unix pipelines
 - Highly customizable and hackable
 - Without any build dependencies other than the C standard library (no ncurses)